shaunmulligan/autoTestMaster/README.md

 * make multi-device type
 * detect power connected on slave
 * switch to port 80 so can work with jenkins
+* ability to change target test env (prod or staging)
 * enable console on prod devices, so can talk to bootloader and kernel